Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 How to Use It

-The product directions say to add one scoop to 6–8 oz of water, juice, or a smoothie, mix well, and enjoy.
+The product directions say to add one scoop to 6–8 oz of water, juice, or a smoothie, mix well, and drink promptly.

 Pros